Who can topple Trump? Dems’ electability fight rages in Iowa

 Former Vice President Joe Biden demonstrated the breadth of his appeal by appearing at separate events with Catholics, union members and African Americans.
 He told black voters with a smile that “I’ve gone to more black churches than you have, probably, because I’m older.”

-At the same time, the fight for the heart of the progressive movement pitted Elizabeth Warren against Bernie Sanders with dueling rallies 200 miles apart as they raced to reach voters before being forced back to Washington when Trump’s impeachment trial resumed Monday.
+At the same time, the fight for the heart of the progressive movement pitted Elizabeth Warren against Bernie Sanders with dueling rallies hundreds ofmiles apart as they raced to reach voters before being forced back to Washington when Trump’s impeachment trial resumed Monday.
 With Iowa’s first-in-the-nation caucuses just eight days away, it was unclear when the senators would be able to return to the state.

 “We gotta win,” Warren told several hundred people in Davenport, on the eastern edge of the state.
 “And also, can we just address it right here?
 Women win.
 The world changed when Donald Trump got elected.”

-At another rally in Cedar Rapids, a voter asked why people should caucus for Warren instead of Sanders.
+At a subsequentrally in Cedar Rapids, a voter asked why people should caucus for Warren instead of Sanders.
 She replied: “I know how to fight and I know how to win.”

-Sanders and a collection of high-profile surrogates made an equally aggressive case in the rural community of Perry in central Iowa, having spent much of the weekend highlighting his ability to energize what Sanders has often called “a multi-generational, multi-racial, working-class coalition.”
+Sanders made an equally aggressive case almost 300 miles to the west in Sioux City, having spent much of the weekend highlighting his ability to energize what he has often called “a multi-generational, multi-racial, working-class coalition.”

-“The reason we are going to win here in Iowa is we have the strongest grassroots movement of any campaign,” Sanders said.
+“When I look at the size of this crowd I am absolutely convinced that, a week from Monday, we make history.
+We win the Iowa caucus,” Sanders declared in what was his fifth campaign appearance of the day.

 The candidates were running out of time to change the direction of the high-stakes nomination fight ahead of Iowa’s Feb.
 3 caucuses, the first of four primary contests in February in which momentum is critical.
 Establishment-minded Democrats were increasingly concerned about Sanders’ strength, fearing that the 78-year-old self-described democratic socialist might be too radical to beat Trump this fall should he win the nomination.